 The Model 372 King Hot Plate dates to 1935 according to the 1965 Outing Products Manual.
-This stove, in John Stendahl’s collection, has an Everdur tank, cast iron legs and top that are enameled pale green.
-There is a metal shield to protect the tank from heat.
+This stove, in Tom Heffernan’s collection, has an Everdur tank.
+The cast iron legs and top are porcelain enameled pale green while the grates are finished in black porcelain enamel.
+There is a metal shield finished in dark green (upper image) to protect the tank from heat.

 This Model 371 Instant-Lighting Hot Plate was made in 1937 based on the accompanying paperwork and box stamp.
 The removable Everdur tank has a 3 pint capacity.
 The top is finished in ivory porcelain enamel with black porcelain grates while the sides are finished in ivory baked enamel.
 This hot plate is in Steve Whitten’s collection.